AOD9604

-AOD9604 is an orally active, lipolytic peptide fragment of human growth hormone and derivative of the C-terminal domain of human growth hormone (HGH).
+AOD9604 is an orally active, lipolytic 16-amino acid peptide fragment of human growth hormone and derivative of the C-terminal domain of human growth hormone (HGH).
 It consists of HGH residues 176–191, with a tyrosine in place of the phenylalanine at the N-terminal end.
 Initial human trials showed that it retains the lipolytic properties of human growth hormone without stimulating IGF-1 production.
 However, later studies failed to demonstrate a sufficient lipolytic effect.
 Its development was terminated in 2007.
 Despite its limited efficacy, AOD9604 is still banned in athletes and tested for in competition.

 Mechanism of action

 AOD9604 appears to enhance lipolysis in mice by upregulating beta-3 adrenergic receptors.
 Beta-3 adrenergic receptor knockout mice are unresponsive to the lipolytic effects of AOD9604.

 Clinical data

-In a 12 week randomised clinical trial, subjects receiving AOD9604 lost, on average, 1.8kg more than those receiving placebo.
-Development of AOD9604 was halted following insignificant efficacy in a later 24 week trial.
+In a 12 week randomised clinical trial, subjects receiving AOD9604 lost, on average, 1.8 kg more than those receiving placebo.
+Development of AOD9604 was halted following poor efficacy in a later 24 week trial.